 Link to sign up for an information session: https://www.signupgenius.com/go/10C0949A8A82BA4FAC34-resident

 If you have any issues with the sign up process, please contact Senior Assistant Director of Residence Life Jessica Beaver at firstname.lastname@example.org

-Resident Assistants, also known as RAs, are assigned to the 39 Houses that make up Housing & Residence Life.
+Resident Assistants, also known as RAs, are assigned to the 48 Houses that make up Housing & Residence Life.
 Simply put, their responsibilities are to assist the Resident Heads in helping to develop House communities that are supportive of the educational mission of the University.
 This task requires that Resident Assistants serve in several roles.
 The most common involve serving as an informal counselor to residents in academic or personal matters and providing a variety of activities – social, cultural, recreational and educational – for residents.
-In addition, Resident Assistants must serve as administrators of University policy and procedure, advisors to House Councils, disciplinarians, and as sources of information about the University, the Hyde Park community, and the city of Chicago.
+In addition, Resident Assistants must serve with their Resident Heads as administrators of University policy and procedure, and as sources of information about the University, the Hyde Park community, and the City of Chicago.

 The Resident Dean Assistant (RDA) plays an important role in each residential hall supporting the Resident Deans (RDs) in their work with students.
 RDA responsibilities can include many tasks but their primary focus is supporting their RDs as they organize intellectual and social events, both within the halls and at off-campus locations, which inform scholarship outside the classroom and support the sense of community within the House system.

-RDAs are scheduled to work between 10-15 hours per week during the academic year, with the exceptions of reading period, finals week, winter break, College Break Day, and spring break.
+RDAs are scheduled to work between 2-12 hours per week during the academic year, with the exceptions of reading periods, finals week, winter break, and spring break.
 RDAs are directly supervised by the Resident Deans.